Blog Hero

 Understanding how contact lenses function and how to use them properly can help you avoid damage or injury.
 This includes adhering to the proper usage timeline, as contact lenses do expire.

-A contact lens is a thin, curved corrective lens made from plastic materials, designed to correct refractive errors like myopia, hyperopia, and astigmatism.
+contact lens is a thin, curved corrective lens made from plastic materials, designed to correct refractive errors like myopiahyperopia, and astigmatism.
 Similar to eyeglasses, contact lenses ensure light bends correctly as it enters your eye, so it lands directly on the retina, helping you see clearly.

 Unlike eyeglasses, the lenses of which sit about a centimetre in front of your eyes, contact lenses sit directly on the eye’s surface.
 Because contact lenses are fundamentally different from eyeglasses in this way, we need to measure the following: